Sanyusha/workshop-theater-website/README.md

-#Website for the "Workshop theater"
+# Website for the "Workshop Theater"